AP Interview: Iran says if US exits deal, it likely will too

 As Trump prepares for a high-stakes summit with North Korean leader Kim Jong Un aimed at resolving nuclear weapons concerns, Zarif emphasized that U.S. credibility was at stake.
 He said Iran would welcome lower tensions on the Korean Peninsula, but that Trump was showing the world that the U.S. is "not a trustworthy, reliable negotiating partner."

 "They're prepared to take everything that you've given, then renege on the promises that they have made in the deal," Zarif said.
-"That makes the United States a rather unlikely partner in any international agreement."
+"That makes the United States a rather unlikely partner in any international agreement.
+And unfortunately this track record is not just limited to the nuclear deal.
+It includes the Paris climate agreement, the Trans-Pacific Partnership, and a lot of other freely undertaken commitments of the United States."

 Iran has been working feverishly to frame Trump's expected withdrawal as a major blot on the United States, just as America's closest allies in Europe try to persuade the president not to rip it up.
 As Zarif spoke in New York on Tuesday, Trump was meeting at the White House with French President Emmanuel Macron, who has been leading an effort by France, Britain and Germany to find "fixes" to the deal that would satisfy Trump's objections.